English, German and French second-hand books on golf and its continental kindred games colf, crosse and mail. Click here!

 In the

-Middle Ages and at the beginning of the Renaissance, art did have hardly any
+Middle Ages and at the beginning of the Renaissance, art had hardly any

 other themes than religious ones.
 Presentations of daily life, like sports,